FATEH-Z-FENNI/R.O.S-Rubik-Operating-System/README.md

-[In short, an environment "R.O.S" that includes several environments "Win, Linux, Android", and each environment "The BOX" contains "Bottles" and each "Bottle" contains a #SOFTWARE that you use]
+[In short, an environment "R.O.S" that includes several environments "Win, Linux, Android...etc", and each environment "The BOX" contains "Bottles" and each "Bottle" contains a #SOFTWARE that you use]

 - Imagine:

-"RETROARCH" as an "OS" for your PC not an "Emulator" (don't think to much about the "emulators" am using it to simplified the IDEA to you for a better explanation think about your OS that you are using now, OK, can you run other softwares not mant for your OS, OK.
+"RETROARCH" as an "OS" for your PC not an "Emulator" (don't think to much about the word "emulators" am using it to simplified the IDEA to you for a better explanation think about your OS that you are using now, OK, can you run other softwares not mant for your OS, OK.
 How do you do that!?)

-You don't need "Windows" to run it, you don't need "Linux", you don't need BlueStacks or any Google environments or anything else for ever
+You don't need "Windows" to run it, you don't need "Linux", you don't need BlueStacks or any of Google's environments or anything else for ever

 "Different Platforms But One Environment On One Screen"

 [For the idiots:

-Imagine playing an "Android game", while you capture the screen with a "Windows program" and then process "Edit" everything with an "IOS application" and upload this to the web via a special "Web Brower" lets say a Firefox "LINUX ver"
+Imagine playing an "Android game", while you capture the screen with a "Windows program" and then process "Edit" everything with an "IOS app" and upload this to the web via a special "Web Browser" lets say a Firefox "LINUX ver"

 All this via your computer screen without closing anything]